GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.
 Blueprints are meant to outline how to build and deploy your solutions, not a production-ready turn-key solution.

-For more details on Genesys Cloud blueprint support and practices please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
+For more information about Genesys Cloud blueprint support and practices, see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

 This Genesys Cloud Developer Blueprint integrates Genesys Cloud with an HRIS to retrieve employee time-off balances and provide that information in Genesys Cloud workforce management.
 When a time-off request is created or updated in Genesys Cloud workforce management, the integration inserts the request to the HRIS for tracking and verification against the employee's available balance.

-You configure and run this integration from within your Genesys Cloud organization.
-The solution uses Architect flows and data actions to sync time-off data with your preferred HRIS.
-The following image shows an integration with BambooHR.
+You can configure and run this integration from within your Genesys Cloud organization.
+Architect flows and data actions are used to sync time-off data with your preferred HRIS.
+The following image shows a BambooHR integration.

 ![HRIS integration overview](images/hris_integration_overview.png)

 ## About this Beta 1 solution

-This Genesys Cloud Developer Blueprint is a beta solution that is intended for testing purposes only.
-The blueprint explains how to configure Architect flows and data actions so that you can set them up and test them within your own Genesys Cloud organization.
-Genesys Cloud workforce management will use the Architect flows and data actions that you set up in Beta 1 as part of Beta 2.
+This Genesys Cloud Developer Blueprint is a beta solution intended for testing only.
+The blueprint explains how to configure Architect flows and data actions.
+This is so that you can set them up and test them within your own Genesys Cloud organization.
+The Architect flows and data actions you set up in Beta 1 are used in Genesys Cloud workforce management Beta 2.

 ## Solution components